andreathegiant/Beyla/README.md

 ```
 You have already activated middleman-core 3.3.2, but your Gemfile requires middleman-core 3.2.2.
 Prepending `bundle exec` to your command may solve this.
 (Gem::LoadError)
 ```
-… you can either run middleman through Bundler as instructed, or you can resolve the dependencies by editing your `Gemfile` and/or updating your gems manually.
+… you can either run middleman through Bundler (see *Optional: Using Bundler to manage dependencies*), or you can resolve the dependencies by editing your `Gemfile` and/or updating your gems manually.

 ### Partials
 `_[name].erb` Files with this file extension are partials, which are small snippits of HTML or ruby that can be included in page or in template files.
 Good uses for partials are menus, blocks, footers, slideshows.
 To include a partial in a page or template, all you write is `<%= partial "path/to/partial" %>`.
 Do not append .erb at the end of the partial name.